 3 Credits (2 Lecture 1 Lab 0 Shop) 4 Hrs/Wk (2 Hrs.
 Lecture 2 Hrs.
-Lab) \15 wks
+Lab) 15 wks

 A course designed to introduce the related theory and lab experiences involved in line and grayscale digital imaging for offset lithographic reproduction using Adobe Photoshop.
 The effective use of desktop scanners, densitometers and Photoshop's tools, palettes, plug ins, modes, path, layers and masks will be discussed and utilized within the course content.
+Students will be expected to complete lab assignments in a "hands on" lab environment as well as independent work outside the classroom.
 Prerequisites: GAT 111 or Faculty approval.